truefoundry/secretsfoundry/README.md

 `app.js` can now access all the variables using process.env

+### File Formats

 - You can read variables from a specific file (.env/JSON/YAML) using the `input` flag.
-Fetched variables can be written to a file (JSON/YAML) specified using `output`.
+If `--script` or `--command` is not provided, the result is printed to the `stdout` in the same format as the input.

+`secretsfoundry run --input unresolved.json`

+- If you need the output to be a different format than the input file, you can specify the format using `--output`

-`secretsfoundry run --input unresolved.json --output resolved.yaml`
+`secretsfoundry run --input unresolved.json --output yaml`

+Currently, `json`, `yaml` and `env` formats are supported

+### Sources

 SecretsFoundry currently provides support for the following sources: